bottama/Deribit-Option-Data/README.md

 * creates/updates `btc_option_data` and `eth_option_data` tables in the database.

 The script `server-setup.sh`:
-* Bash setup script for Ubuntu servers
+* Bash setup script for Ubuntu servers;
 * speicific documentation at `../ubuntu-server-setup.md`.

 ## csv_files ##